rossta/rossta.github.com/source/blog/2020-01-29-npm-version-constraints-for-rubyists.html.md

 gem "devise", "4.7.1"
 ```

-A more optimistic constraint would be to provide an open-ended range which will install or update to a version of the gem that satisfies the range.
+A more optimistic constraint would be to provide an open-ended range that will install or update to a version of the gem that satisfies the range.

 ```ruby
 gem "devise", ">= 4.7"
 ```

-To limit the upper-end of the range, say, to allow minor updates up to the next major version:
+To limit the upper end of the range, say, to allow minor updates up to the next major version:

 ```ruby
 gem "devise", ">= 4.7", "< 5"